eljefec/eva-didi/README.md

     - image
     - lidar
 #### sensor.py
-- `class SensorMsgQueue`
+- `def generate_sensormsgs(bag_file)`
 - Process images and lidar from a ROS bag
 - Return image and lidar messages in sequence